Tools4everBV/HelloID-Conn-SA-Sync-EXO-SharedMailbox-FullAccess-Permissions-To-HelloID-Productassignments/README.md

   *	Manage Exchange As Application ***Exchange.ManageAsApp***
 * To grant admin consent to our application press the “**Grant admin consent for TENANT**” button.

-#### Assign Azure AD roles to the application
+#### Assign Microsoft Entra ID roles to the application
-Azure AD has more than 50 admin roles available.
+Microsoft Entra ID has more than 50 admin roles available.
 The **Exchange Administrator** role should provide the required permissions for any task in Exchange Online PowerShell.
 However, some actions may not be allowed, such as managing other admin accounts, for this the Global Administrator would be required. and Exchange Administrator roles.
 Please note that the required role may vary based on your configuration.
 * To assign the role(s) to your application, navigate to **Azure Portal > Azure Active Directory > Roles and administrators**.
 * On the Roles and administrators page that opens, find and select one of the supported roles e.g. “**Exchange Administrator**” by clicking on the name of the role (not the check box) in the results.
 * On the Assignments page that opens, click the “**Add assignments**” button.